 Remember where you parked your car and more, from Home screen

-These are some of my favorite 3D Touch shortcuts in iOS 10.
+These are some of my favorite 3D Touch shortcuts.
 Pressing Maps’ Home screen icon lightly brings up a shortcut menu with the following options: Directions to frequent destinations, Mark My Location, Send My Location and Search Nearby.

 Mark My Location

 If you need a little help remembering where you parked your car, choose Mark My Location as soon as you get out of your vehicle.